Series Circuit and Parallel Circuit Explanation

 So the total resistance of the circuit can be found by the below equation,

-Example of Series and Parallel Combination Circuit: Mostly electronics circuits are designed with series and parallel combination.
+Example of Series and Parallel Combination Circuit: Mostly electronics circuits are designed with series and parallel combinations.

 Let's solve some problems,